Tanvir Siddiqui’s son face cases for issuing ‘death threat’ to PM

-Three cases were filed against Chowdhury Irad Ahmed Siddique, son of former Bangladesh Nationalist Party standing committee member Chowdhury Tanvir Ahmed Siddique, on Thursday in Dhaka, Tangail and Gazipur for allegedly issuing death threat to the prime minister Sheikh Hasina in Facebook.
+Four cases were filed against Chowdhury Irad Ahmed Siddique, son of former Bangladesh Nationalist Party standing committee member Chowdhury Tanvir Ahmed Siddique, on Thursday in Dhaka, Tangail, Gazipur and Barisal districts for allegedly issuing death threat to the prime minister Sheikh Hasina on Facebook.

 Ismail Mohammad Golum Rosul, a US-expatriate Awami League leader, filed a case with the Dhaka chief metropolitan magistrate’s court.